UltiRequiem/leap-year-api/README.md

 A leap year is a calendar year that contains an additional day added to keep the calendar year synchronized with the astronomical year or seasonal year.

-This API is made with express and is deployed on [Replit](http://repl.it).
+This API is made with ExpressJS and is deployed on [Replit](http://repl.it).

 ![Cover](./assets/cover.jpg)